WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 If `setReportEventDataForAutomaticBeacons` is not invoked, the browser will not send an automatic beacon because the `destination` is unknown.

-Automatic beacons can be set in the click handler of an anchor tag, and will be sent on navigation:
+`setReportEventDataForAutomaticBeacons` can also be invoked in the click handler of an anchor tag, and will be sent on navigation:

 ```
 <script>